-The beginning of the story was explained with full details in [36, 37, 38, 28, 5, 6], and the Hopf algebra structure is made precise in [15, 40].
-Here, we will make the beginning shorter but focus on the last part, where the algebraic structure constructed on the diagrams themselves arise.
+The beginning of the story was fully explained in [30, 31, 32, 25, 4, 5], and the Hopf algebra structure was made precise in [13, 34].
+In this note we shall emphasize the latter part of the analysis, where the algebraic structure constructed on the diagrams themselves arise.